The following Immigration practice note produced in partnership with Andrew Krisman provides comprehensive and up to date legal information covering:

 Article 3(1) of the United Nations Convention on the Rights of the Child (CRC) requires signatory states to ensure that:

-'In all actions concerning children, whether undertaken by public or private social welfare institutions, courts of
+'In all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.